 Even though many online charter school students study at home, they are not considered homeschooled students.
 Instead, they are thought to attend a "home-based" public school.
 Just like other public school students, they don't have to pay for their own books and materials.
 Because the state pays for these things, online charter schools students must follow a state-approved curriculum.

-According to the North American Council for Online Learning, there are nearly 200 virtual charter schools in the U.S. today.
-Student enrollment figures are just shy of 100,000.
 While state tax dollars help to meet operating costs on a per student basis, charter schools are often also supported by independent curriculum companies.
 These companies help to standardize course content and maintain the schools' virtual infrastructures.